ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ### Add data to the data source

-To define the data table, add the code below to the API template file (i.e., `main.bal`).
+To define the data table, add the code below to the `service.bal` file.

 ```ballerina
 table<CovidEntry> key(isoCode) covidEntriesTable = table [